jwmerrill/zig-lox/README.md

 ## Web REPL

 A simple web REPL powered by the WASM library is available in the `www` directory.
+[Try it live](https://www.shapeoperator.com/toys/lox-repl/).

-To run the web REPL, run
+To run the web REPL locally, run

 ```
 make www-server